United States Senate inquiry into the sinking of the Titanic: Committee

-Seven senators served on the subcommittee, with three Republicans and three Democrats in addition to Smith as chair.
-The other six senators were Jonathan Bourne (Republican, Oregon), Theodore E. Burton (Republican, Ohio), Duncan U. Fletcher (Democrat, Florida), Francis G. Newlands (Democrat, Nevada), George Clement Perkins (Republican, California), and Furnifold McLendel Simmons (Democrat, North Carolina).
+Seven senators served on the subcommittee: three Republicans and three Democrats in addition to Smith as chair.
+The other six senators were Jonathan Bourne (Republican, Oregon), Theodore E. Burton (Republican, Ohio), Duncan U. Fletcher (Democrat, Florida), Newlands (Democrat, Nevada), George Clement Perkins (Republican, California), and Furnifold McLendel Simmons (Democrat, North Carolina).
 The composition of the subcommittee was carefully chosen to represent the conservative, moderate and liberal wings of the two parties.

-Questioning was carried out by various members of the committee at different times, rather than all seven senators being present at all times.
-However, the work of the committee was very much dominated by Smith, who personally conducted the questioning of all of the key witnesses.
+Questioning was carried out by various members of the committee at various times, and not all seven senators were present for each meeting.
+The work of the committee was dominated by Smith, who personally conducted the questioning of all of the key witnesses.
 This caused some tension among the members of the committee and made him a number of enemies, as it was interpreted as an attempt to seize the limelight.
-It resulted in some members of the committee only attending the hearings infrequently as there was little for them to do.
+Some members attended later hearings infrequently as there was little for them to do.

 Testimony

-During 18 days of official investigations (punctuated by recesses), testimony was recorded from over 80 witnesses.
+During 18 days of official investigations, punctuated by recesses, testimony was recorded from over 80 witnesses.
 These included surviving passengers and crew members, as well as captains and crew members of other ships in the vicinity, expert witnesses, and various officials and others involved in receiving and transmitting the news of the disaster.
 The evidence submitted varied from spoken testimony and questioning, to the deposition of correspondence and affidavits.
-Subjects covered included the ice warnings received, the inadequate (but legal) number of lifeboats, the handling of the ship and its speed, Titanic's distress calls, and the handling of the evacuation of the ship.
+Subjects covered included the ice warnings received, the inadequate, but legal, number of lifeboats, the handling of the ship and its speed, Titanic's distress calls, and the handling of the evacuation of the ship.